Foam: Structure

-At lower scale than the bubble is the thickness of the film for metastable foams, which can be considered a network of interconnected films called lamellae.
-Ideally, the lamellae connect in triads and radiate 120° outward from the connection points, known as Plateau borders.

-An even lower scale is the liquid–air interface at the surface of the film.
-Most of the time this interface is stabilized by a layer of amphiphilic structure, often made of surfactants, particles (Pickering emulsion), or more complex associations.

-Mechanical properties of solid foams

-Solid foams, both open-cell and closed-cell, are considered as a sub-class of cellular structures.
-They often have lower nodal connectivity as compared to other cellular structures like honeycombs and truss lattices, and thus, their failure mechanism is dominated by bending of members.
-Low nodal connectivity and the resulting failure mechanism ultimately lead to their lower mechanical strength and stiffness compared to honeycombs and truss lattices.

 Formation

 Several conditions are needed to produce foam: there must be mechanical work, surface active components (surfactants) that reduce the surface tension, and the formation of foam faster than its breakdown.
 To create foam, work (W) is needed to increase the surface area (ΔA):

 where γ is the surface tension.

 One of the ways foam is created is through dispersion, where a large amount of gas is mixed with a liquid.
 A more specific method of dispersion involves injecting a gas through a hole in a solid into a liquid.
 If this process is completed very slowly, then one bubble can be emitted from the orifice at a time as shown in the picture below.

-One of the theories for determining the separation time is shown below; however, while this theory produces theoretical data that matches with the experimental data, detachment due to capillarity is accepted as a better explanation.
+One of the theories for determining the separation time is shown below; however, while this theory produces theoretical data that matches the experimental data, detachment due to capillarity is accepted as a better explanation.